hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - Material requirement: the event mentioned in the basic stm must be an observable event (inter-subjectively testable by observation)
 - In material mode of speech: an observable event is occurring in a certain individual region of space and time

 ##### The relativity of basic stms.
 Resolution of Fries's trilemma
 - Any basic stm can again in its turn be subjected to tests, using as a touchstone any of the basic stms which can be deduced from it with the help of some theory, either the one under test, or another
-- -> The need to stop only at a kind of stm that is especially easy to test
+- -> Need to stop only at a kind of stm that is especially easy to test
-- When investigators doesn't agree, then either:
+- When investigators don't agree, then either:
   - Continue the tests
   - Conclude that the stm is not inter-subjectively testable
 - Resolution of the trilemma: experiences can motivate a decision, and hence acceptance or rejection of a stm, but don't justify it

 ##### Theory and experiment
-- Basic stms are accepted as the result of a decision or agreement; and to that extend they are conventions
+- Basic stms are accepted as the result of a decision or agreement; and to that extent they are conventions
 - -> With the goal of discovering objective truth, the decisions are reached in accordance with a procedure governed by rules
 - Imp rule: only accept/reject basic stms when testing theories: raise searching questions about these theories, to be answered by the acceptance of basic stms